Stephen Toriello, LCSW/LICSW

 I’m guessing you’re here because you could use some support.
 Maybe you want to feel more emotionally grounded, improve your relationships, or discover more peace and contentment.
 I offer a mindfulness-based, somatic (embodiment-focused) approach to Internal Family Systems (IFS) therapy.
 Our work together can help you get to know yourself more deeply, explore what’s making you feel stuck, and unburden what’s weighing you down.

-I work with individuals 18+ who live in California or Massachusetts over telehealth or in-person in Florence, MA.
+I work online with individuals 18+ who live in California or Massachusetts.

 Please reach out for a free 15-minute consultation: connect@stephentoriello.com